Stylists use their fashion knowledge to create appealing displays and outfits, accentuating the brand they work for and delivering a visual message

 Working hours

 Employed stylists usually work between the hours of 9am and 6pm.
 During seasonal peaks, and to meet deadlines, additional hours may be required.
-Part-time work is also possible.
+For example, evening and weekend work may be necessary during events such as fashion weeks or retail launches.

 As a freelancer, your hours will be more varied and therefore greater flexibility is required.